 - Lead Generation ( Facebook, Google, JustDial, TradeIndia)

-3. Workflow & Automation of specific processes reduces time spent on admin tasks and improves data collation like auto-lead capture, auto-segregation by source, and one-click conversion of leads to contacts, deals, and companies.
+3. Workflow & Automation of specific processes reduces time spent on admin tasks.
+It improves data collation like auto-lead capture, auto-segregation by source, and one-click conversion of leads to contacts, deals, and companies.

 So, look for a sales CRM with a full-stack feature set that offers customization in all the aforementioned verticals.
-Other than that, saving on additional cost and time, customizability along with a full-stack feature-set helps:
+Other than that, saving on additional cost and time and customizability along with a full-stack feature set helps:

 - Provide a more effective solution to your sales team, suited to your business’s process